-Standard 2 Know the content and how to teach it (Cont/d) NA WT D E 2.5.1 Literacy and numeracy strategies Know and understand literacy and numeracy teaching strategies and their application in teaching areas. ш 2.6.1 Information and Communication Technology (ICT) Implement teaching strategies for using ICT to expand curriculum learning opportunities for students. Ш Comment on the Pre-Service Teacher's knowledge of content and how to teach it. • V 11 1 PROFESSIONAL PRACTICE Standard 3 Plan for and implement effective teaching and learning NA WT D E 3.1.1 Establish challenging learning goals MA Set learning goals that provide achievable challenges for students of varying abilities and characteristics.
-3.2.1 Plan, structure and sequence learning programs Plan lesson sequences using knowledge of student learning, content and effective teaching strategies.] [ 3.3.1 Use teaching strategies Include a range of teaching strategies.
-3.4.1 Select and use resources] Demonstrate knowledge of a range of resources, including ICT, that engage students in their learning. Ш 3.5.1 Use effective classroom communication Demonstrate a range of verbal and non-verbal communication strategies to support student engagement. Ш 3.6.1 Evaluate and improve teaching programs Demonstrate broad knowledge of strategies that can be used to evaluate teaching programs to improve student learning.
-3.7.1 Engage parents/carers in the educative process Describe a broad range of strategies for involving parents/carers in the educative process.
-Comment on the Pre-Service Teacher's planning and implementing of effective teaching and lear ning.
-Standard 4 Create and maintain supportive and safe learning environments NA WT D E 4.1.1 Support student participation] Identify strategies to support inclusive student participation and engagement in classroom activities. Ш Ш 4.2.1 Manage classroom activities П П Demonstrate the capacity to organise classroom activities and provide clear directions.
-4.3.1 Manage challenging behaviour Demonstrate knowledge of practical approaches to manage challenging behaviour.
-4.4.1 Maintain student safety Describe strategies that support students' well-being and safety working within school and/or system, curriculum and legislative requirements.
+Standard 2 Know the content and how to teach it (Cont./d) NA WT D E 2.5.1 Literacy and numeracy strategies Know and understand literacy and numeracy teaching strategies and their application in teaching areas.
+2.6.1 Information and Communication Technology (ICT) Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
+Comment on the Pre-Service Teacher's knowledge of content and how to teach it.
+K / ' 13 PROFFCCIONAL PRACTICE PROFESSIONAL PRACTICE Standard 2 Plan for and implement offective teaching and learning 145 Standard 3 Plan for and implement effective teaching and learning NA WT D E 3.1.1 Establish challenging learning goals.
+Set learning goals that provide achievable challenges for students of varying abilities and characteristics.
+3.2.1 Plan, structure, and sequence learning programs Plan lesson sequences using knowledge of student learning, content, and effective teaching strategies.
+3.3.1 Use teaching strategies Include a range of teaching strategies.
+3.4.1 Select and use resources.
+Demonstrate knowledge of a range of resources, including ICT, that engage students in them. learning. ш 3.5.1 Use effective classroom communication Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
+3.6.1 Evaluate and improve teaching programs.
+Demonstrate broad knowledge of strategies that can be used to evaluate teaching programs to improve student learning.
+3.7.1 Engage parents/carers in the educative process.
+Describe a broad range of strategies for involving parents/carers in the educative process.
+Comment on the Pre-Service Teacher's planning and implementing of effective teaching and lead rning.
+Standard 4 Create and maintain supportive and safe learning environments NA WT D Ε 4.1.1 Support student participation Identify strategies to support inclusive student participation and engagement in classroom activities.
+4.2.1 Manage classroom activities.
+Demonstrate the capacity to organise classroom activities and provide clear directions.
+4.3.1 Manage challenging behaviour.
+Demonstrate knowledge of practical approaches to manage challenging behaviour.
+4.4.1 Maintain student safety.
+Describe strategies that support students' well-being and safety working within school and/or system, curriculum and legislative requirements.